 “Do not be angry with the rain,” Vladimir Nabokov reportedly once said, “it simply does not know how to fall upwards.”
 Irish writer Danny Denton takes a similarly sympathetic view of rain, arguing that it changes how we see, smell and hear, and affects memory, mood and consciousness.
 The acclaimed author of The Earlie King & the Kid in Yellow – set in a dystopian Ireland where it always rains – delivers an engrossing talk about an inescapable part of our lives.

-Supported by Consulate General of Ireland, Sydney.
+Supported by Consulate General of Ireland, Sydney and Culture Ireland.

 Danny Denton (International)